noelregis18/Solana-wallet/README.md

 # 🧠 TokenWise — Real-Time Wallet Intelligence on Solana

 A comprehensive real-time intelligence tool designed to monitor and analyze wallet behavior for specific tokens on the Solana blockchain.
-TokenWise tracks the top 60 token holders, captures their transaction activity in real-time, and provides market trend analysis through a beautiful dashboard.
+TokenWise tracks the top 60 token holders, captures their transaction activity in real-time, and provides market trend analysis through a beautiful dashboard with advanced filtering capabilities.

 ## 🎯 Features